 Finding a Worksheet to Unhide among Many Hidden Sheets

-Written by Allen Wyatt (last updated September 12, 2022)
+Written by Allen Wyatt (last updated February 3, 2024)

-This tip applies to Excel 2007, 2010, 2013, 2016, 2019, and Excel in Microsoft 365
+This tip applies to Excel 2007, 2010, 2013, 2016, 2019, Excel in Microsoft 365, and 2021

 Steve has a workbook in which he creates a new worksheet tab for each project he works on.
 To keep things manageable, he hides the completed tabs/projects.
 Steve now has 100+ hidden worksheets.
 On a regular basis he has a need to revisit a completed project.
-To do, Steve chooses to unhide worksheets.
+To do this, Steve chooses to unhide worksheets.
 This displays the Unhide dialog box which contains the hidden worksheet names, in no apparent order.
 To find a tab/project, he needs to scroll through this very small dialog box and look for the right tab.
 Steve finds this very laborious and time-consuming, so he is wondering if there is a a better way to find and unhide the worksheet for a completed project.

 One solution to this all-too-common problem is that you could create an index or table of contents for the worksheets in your workbook.
 You do this by adding a new worksheet and then putting hyperlinks on the worksheet to all the various worksheets in your workbook.
 It could include just about any information you want about the worksheets (in addition to the hyperlink).
 Click the hyperlink and your desired worksheet is displayed, without the need of scrolling through any dialog boxes.